Cottage Sketch

 In addition to research, advocacy and public education are primary activities of the Community History Project.
 Advocacy is carried out to support the preservation of sites which are important to the history of the city and country or are key to the character and stability of a given neighbourhood.
 CHP’s guiding philosophy in advocacy is the public interest.

-Public education by CHP takes various forms: exhibits which are taken to public venues, research which is published in book form whenever financial resources permit, brochures which are given away free of charge at any and every opportunity, and through lectures and special programs held throughout the year.
+Public education by CHP takes various forms: exhibits which are taken to public venues, research which is published in book form whenever financial resources permit, and through lectures and special programs held throughout the year.

-Membership fees and the annual HOD Grant are inadequate in funding CHP’s work; so several programs are devised to raise funds each year.
-One of these is the annual Junque in June Sale, while others recently held offered information on foods available to early settlers in the area (see "Events").
+Membership fees and the annual HOD Grant are inadequate in funding CHP’s work; so several programs are devised to raise funds each year. (